Amit Shilo

 A year studying Ancient Greek material culture, art history, and excavation as the Phillip Lockhart Fellow at the American School of Classical Studies in Athens (2007-08) has greatly benefited my teaching and research.

-I warmly welcome inquiries from all students (including prospective ones) concerning the above or related topics.
+With mutual respect and welcoming, I invite inquiries from all students (including prospective ones) concerning the above or related topics.

 Publications: